zhiweih/djangobook-exercise/README.md

-# This is is a toy project used to follow http://djangobook.com/
+# This is a toy project used to follow http://djangobook.com/